guitarvydas/pbp_helloworld_py/README.md

   - the `NAME` variable to match the project name
   - to insert the kick-off argument to the project (if needed)

+# UTF-8
+Some of the Part names contain Unicode.

+You may need to enable Unicode before running `make` using this version of PBP.

+In Linux/Mac:
+`export PYTHONUTF8=1`

+In Windows:
+`set PYTHONUTF8=1`